scrapinghub/spidermon/docs/source/monitors.rst

                 msg='Extracted less than {} items'.format(minimum_threshold)
             )

-A `Monitor` instance defines a monitor that includes your monitoring logic and has the following properties that can be used to help you implement your monitors:
+A :class:`~spidermon.core.monitors.Monitor` instance defines a monitor that includes your monitoring logic and has the following properties that can be used to help you implement your monitors:

 ``data.stats`` dict-like object containing the stats of the spider execution